YongceLi/interactive-decision-support-system/README.md

 - Merges new filters with existing state
 - Updates implicit preferences throughout conversation

-### 2. Update Recommendations
+### 2. Should Update Recommendations (Router)
+- Checks if filters changed or if this is the first search
+- Routes to "update" or "skip" to avoid unnecessary API calls

+### 3. Update Recommendations
 - ReAct agent with API tools and SQL database
-- Update the recommended list everytime the filter changes
+- Updates the recommended list only when filters change or no vehicles exist yet
+- Stores current filters as previous_filters for next comparison

-### 3. Mode Router
+### 4. Mode Router
 - **Discovery**: When user update filters and preferences, or ask simple questions, the discovery agent will describe the current recommendation list and ask follow-up questions to extract more user preferences.
 - **Analytical**: When user ask more complex questions that needs tool use / query database.
 E.g. compare the pros and cons of two vehicles.

-### 4. Discovery Responder
+### 5. Discovery Responder
 - Displays top 10 vehicles with details
 - Summarizes listings with recommendations
 - Asks 2-3 elicitation questions
 - Tracks questions to avoid repetition

-### 5. Analytical Responder
+### 6. Analytical Responder
 - ReAct agent with multiple tools:
   - `get_vehicle_listing`: Detailed listing of vehicles given filters.
   - `get_vehicle_listing_by_vin`: Detailed listing by VIN